redewiedergabe/corpus/data/additional/simplified/free_indirect/xmi/README.txt

-This folder contains the simplified free indirect corpus in XMI-format, as used by the annotation framework DKPro (https://dkpro.github.io/).
+This folder contains the simplified free indirect corpus in XMI format, as used by the annotation framework DKPro (https://dkpro.github.io/).
 Each file contains the text of one sample, its metadata and the annotations of project REDEWIEDERGABE.

 Folder "resources" contains the type systems needed to process the XMI files.